back to glossary

 examples

-The HC-SR04 ultrasonic sensor can measure distances from 0.02 meters up to 4 meters with an accuracy of approximately 0.03 meters.
+An HC-SR04 ultrasonic sensor can measure the distance from 2 cm to 400 cm with an accuracy of ±3 mm.